Physics-50/Module-3/docs/week1.md

 + The wavelength you have determined for your laser with uncertainty.

++ A link to a spreadsheet with your experimental data

 + An answer to the following question: Next week we will continue to collect more data to better determine the wavelength of our laser.
 What are a few things you might do to try if possible to both minimize sources of uncertainty and randomize sources of systemtic error?

 These links are from a previous module and need to be updated: